Omar-Alme/marketing-agency/README.md

 - [Wireframe.
 Desktop Screen](documentations/desktop-marketme.png)
 - [Wireframe.
 Tablet Screen](documentations/tablet-marketme.png)
 - [Wireframe.
 Mobile Screen](documentations/mobile-marketme.png)
+    - This design is changed as it wasn't being as responsive.
+Nav section only is changed into columns for the nav links

 No wireframes for response page.
 As the original idea did not need this page, however later on realised a response page would be useful for call to action section to do something.